PowerPoint 2019 (Office 365) New Feature

-- Choose from one of the presets, or click on 'Picture Transparency Options' to choose a custom setting.
+- Choose from one of the preset transparency options, or click on 'Picture Transparency Options' to choose a custom setting.

 Creating picture transparency is one of those zany things in PowerPoint that is technically impossible (you cannot directly add a transparency to a picture) in older versions.
 But there just happens to be a simple workaround.